How To Improve Your Guitar Playing Right Now

 Here are a couple quick examples.
 Lets say you want to learn a handful of songs and be able to improvise over them.
 Improvising is a complex subject to begin with and you will need to know the context of the songs to be able to improvise over them.
 Learning the chord progressions and structure of the song will be very helpful for improvising later on.
 Here is another example.
 You may want to sweep pick and finger pick.
 These do not apply to each other at all.
 The one to choose to work on now is the one you will use the most later on.

 By clearing up indecision you will have a greater focus and confidence in what you need to do.
 This will help you get better immediately.
 You will not see monumental results immediately like a magic pill, but you will be setting yourself up for much faster results.
-This will also add momentum to your practicing and improve your guitar playing overall.
+This will also add momentum to your practice and improve your guitar playing overall.